theupprooter/Keychains/README.md

 Do not use discovered keys for unauthorized access.

-Author assumes no liability for misuse.
+The author assumes no liability for misuse.